10 Best Block Planes of 2022 – Reviews & Buyer’s Guide

 3. WoodRiver Low Angle Block Plane – Premium Choice

-The WoodRiver Low Angle Block Plane is our premium choice block plane.
+The WoodRiver Low Angle Block Plane is our premium choice as the best low angle block plane.
 It’s based on a classic design with the bed at a 20-degree angle and the blade set at 25 degrees.
 The knuckle shaped cap I chrome plated and looks attractive while being easy to hold while you are working.
 The high carbon steel blade is extremely sharp and allows you to make very thin shavings while you plane.
 It’s about 7.8 inches long and 3.4 inches wide, so it’s a perfect size for small and medium-size jobs.

 The biggest problem with the WoodRiver is that there are no instructions included with the tool, so if you are new to working with planes, you may need to find instructions online.
 Another problem we had with this model was that the high carbon steel blade, while sharp at first, would dull quickly and require frequent sharpening.